 (Including our recommended reading lists and podcasts).

 2. Financial planning

-These investors usually lack the time or inclination to deal with their finances on their own.
+These investors usually lack the time, knowledge or inclination to deal with their finances on their own.

 For them, financial planning helps them navigate the seemingly complex world of finance.

 In 3 simple steps, they are on track to reaching their personal life goals.